brorb/710-wiki/Content/Characters/SYSTEM.md

 > }
 > ```

-Below is the original decoded image, as well as the recreation made by Sleuth member, The Camera Eye:
+Below is the original decoded image, as well as the recreation made by Sleuth member The Camera Eye:

 ![[gift-full.png|300]]![[gift_fixed.png|300]]